RobRendell/gTove/implemented.md

 * Show spinner in place of sign-in button while attempting to sign in.
 ## Version 638
 * Broadcast changes due to file changes (e.g. deleting the source image used by minis) to other clients.
+## Version 642
+* Fix Bug: Pasting into mini browser also pasted on tabletop.
+* Show grid tick marks on the vertical elevation stalk.
+* Fix bug: top-down minis scaled their elevation.